Ouvrage Michelsberg: Design and construction

 Michelsberg was approved for construction by the Commission d'Organisation des Régions Fortifiées (CORF), the Maginot Line's design and construction agency, in April 1930 and became operational by 1935, at a cost of 56 million francs.
 The contractor was Gianotti of Nice.
 Unlike virtually all other Maginot positions, the ouvrage does not have a drinking water well inside the position: the intended well was dry, forcing the ouvrage to rely on a well outside.

 Description

 Michelsberg is a gros ouvrage, arranged in a linear fashion along a central underground gallery connecting the single combined personnel/ammunition entry block to the rear with the combat blocks about 800 m to the east.
 It lacks a central "M1" ammunition magazine.
-It does possess an electrified 60 cm internal rail network, used to move personnel and munitions within the ouvrage.
+It does possess an electrified 60 cm internal rail network, used to move supplies and munitions within the ouvrage.
 The galleries are excavated at an average depth of up to 30 m.